 That’s what makes me question the Cavaliers effort.
 Did they win Game 4 to spare LeBron the shame of being swept, or do they have intentions of winning this series?
 It seems odd to write them off before the champagne pops since we saw them come back from a 3-1 deficit last season, but as everyone is quick to point out, this isn’t the 2015-16 Warriors.
 Harrison Barnes isn’t here to miss wide open shots anymore.
 They replaced him with Kevin Durant.

 Winning four straight against this team seems to be just too daunting.
 The Cavaliers looked good on Friday, but how will they do Monday?
-Can they keep the game slow, make the right passes and stay alive in this series, or will the Warriors close it out in Oracle tonight?
-Keep an eye on Durant tonight, he was by far the best player in the series in Golden State, but LeBron’s return to Cleveland seemed to rejuvenate him.
+Can they keep the game slow, make the right passes, and stay alive in this series, or will the Warriors close it out in Oracle tonight?
+Keep an eye on Durant tonight, he has been by far the best player in the series for Golden State, but LeBron’s return to Cleveland seemed to rejuvenate him.
 If the Warriors want a win tonight, Kevin Durant will have to elevate himself to that level once again.